insected/bobbae_gcp-wiki/VLAN.md

 [Open vSwitch](https://www.openvswitch.org/), sometimes abbreviated as OVS, is an open-source implementation of a distributed virtual multilayer switch.
 The main purpose of Open vSwitch is to provide a switching stack for hardware virtualization environments, while supporting multiple protocols and standards used in computer networks.

 It is designed to enable massive network automation through programmatic extension, while still supporting standard management interfaces and protocols (e.g. NetFlow, sFlow, IPFIX, RSPAN, CLI, LACP, 802.1ag).
-In addition, it is designed to support distribution across multiple physical servers similar to VMware's vNetwork distributed vswitch or Cisco's Nexus 1000V.
+In addition, it is designed to support distribution across multiple physical servers similar to VMware's vNetwork distributed vSwitch or Cisco's Nexus 1000V.

 ## Bridge